Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 For espresso lovers, the drinks here truly stand out, and the pastries are equally impressive

-At the Stumptown Coffee Kyoto location, it’s not just about coffee—there are also standout drinks and pastries that regulars swear by.
+At the Stumptown Coffee Kyoto location, it’s not just about the coffee—there are a handful of drinks and pastries that regulars consistently return for.

 Must-Try Coffees

-• Hair Bender Blend: The signature base for espressos, lattes, and Americanos, with tasting notes of dark chocolate, cherry, toffee, and citrus—considered a true classic among coffee lovers.
+• Hair Bender Blend: The signature base for espressos, lattes, and Americanos, with tasting notes of dark chocolate, cherry, toffee, and citrus—widely regarded as a classic among coffee lovers.

-• Oat Milk Latte: A smooth balance of rich espresso and the natural sweetness of oat milk—one of the most popular choices in Kyoto.
+• Oat Milk Latte: A smooth balance of rich espresso and the natural sweetness of oat milk—one of the most popular orders at the Kyoto location.

 • Cold Brew: Clean, crisp, and bright with refreshing acidity—an absolute favorite during Kyoto’s humid summers.